caroestrella/holberton-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-echo "pwd"
+echo "pwd/n
-echo "script to print the absolute path name of the current working directory"
+script to print the absolute path name of the current working directory"